-I’ve always enjoyed looking at book covers.
-In fact, choosing a cover is my favorite part of the Indie Book Publishing process.
+I have always enjoyed looking at book covers.
+Choosing a cover is my favorite part of the Indie Book Publishing process.
 In the beginning, I didn’t care too much about the cover and that was cool.
 But then, as I matured, I started to look at my writing differently.
 I stopped looking at my writing alone and started looking at the book as a complete package.
 In doing so, I’ve learned that the best chances of a book succeeding is not just one thing, but a collection of things.
 Not just a nice cover alone or a well-written story alone, but everything together.
-That is what I’ve learned and that is how I will look at book publishing from now on.
+That is what I’ve learned, and that is how I will look at book publishing from now on.
 I will look at the process as a complete piece, a body that I must dress not just outwardly but inwardly and not just inwardly but outwardly.

 To start, I wasn’t going to even release this book when I did.
 I was supposed to release book two of Nora December 20, 2017, my mothers birthday.
 Instead, I pushed that book back (it wasn’t ready) and released I am Soul.